 Paid channels can compress the timeline for demo pipeline — particularly useful for early-stage companies before organic and outbound channels reach full velocity.
 Two primary channels dominate B2B SaaS paid acquisition in the UK.

-LinkedIn Ads allow hyper-precise ICP targeting by job title, company size, industry, seniority, and even specific companies (ABM).
+LinkedIn Ads allow hyper-precise ICP targeting by job title, company size, industry, seniority, and specific companies (ABM).
 CPC is higher than Google (£5–£15 per click) but the audience quality for B2B SaaS is unmatched.
 LinkedIn is particularly effective for:

 - Account-based marketing (ABM) campaigns targeting named accounts